Noah S.

 Noah has been recognized for excellence in teaching and research with several awards, including the 2021 Faculty of Public Affairs Teaching Excellence Award (Contract Instructor).
 He was also a winner of the 2020 SSHRC Storyteller contest.

 When not at work, Noah is probably somewhere outside.
-He enjoys cross country skiing, hiking, travel, and the great outdoors.
+He enjoys cross country skiing, fencing, travel, and the great outdoors.